Welcome - About Live and Loud!

 Exactly a year since we returned from a Winter break with a new season of shows, we return with a special commemoration to mark the sad passing of Mark Hollis this week, the singer and creative force behind the band Talk Talk who tragically died after a short illness aged 64.

 By way of a tribute, we've remastered this short set recorded on 10 April 1982 (many thanks to the listener commenting below for the date).
 This is a lively, if short set from the original four piece lineup of Talk Talk, showcasing songs from their 1st album, The Party's Over.
 The original recording I had access to was very bass heavy - so much work was done reducing that; so you can turn this up a bit without hurting your ears!
 It now sounds clear and punchy, with all vocals and instruments being heard.

-If you wish to just download the show as the regular free single 320kbps MP3 file, you can do so here.
+If you still wish to just download the show as the usual regular free single 320kbps MP3 file, you can do so here.